 3.3.2.
 ASER Grades 4 - 5

-Figure 2: Percentage Difference in Grade Threshold Clearing Between Treatment and Control Schools at Baseline and Endline using ASER Grades 4 - 5 instrument, comparing results by Taleemabad and CERP Analytics
+Figure 2: % Difference in Grade Threshold Clearing Between Treatment and Control Schools at Baseline and Endline using ASER Grades 4 - 5 instrument, comparing results by Taleemabad and CERP

 At endline, 6.77% of treatment schools met the criteria for all 3 subjects compared to 4.41% of control schools.
 This represents a difference of .234 standard deviations compared to the control group, which is equivalent to 1.8 LAYS.